balena-io/docs/pages/reference/cli.md

 If you want to see all environment variables, including private ones used by resin, use the verbose option.

+> At the moment, the CLI doesn't fully support multi-container setups yet, so the following commands will only show service variables without showing which service they belong to.

 Example:

 	$ resin envs --application MyApp